The Musée du Ponant is located in the centre of St-Renan, at 16 St Mathieu street, at the top of the Place du Vieux Marché.

 The Ponant Museum is also a museum of local history that presents exhibitions on the highlights that have marked the inhabitants of the Iroise region since immemorial time.
 From 1960 to 1975, COMIREN's extraction of cassiterite, the tin ore used to make bronze, which was already the reputation of the region in antiquity, is shown and told in a video.

-This museum of popular arts and traditions complements our website admirably: before or after having discovered one by one the elements of the heritage on the ground, the visitor becomes aware in a short time of what shaped the Country of Iroise of today.
+This museum of popular arts and traditions complements our website admirably : before or after having discovered one by one the elements of the heritage on the spot, the visitor becomes aware in a short time of what shaped the today's Iroise Country.
 Through carefully preserved objects and modern videos, the memory of an endearing region is exposed, emerging from oblivion a not so distant past that the younger generations may discover with astonishment, but certainly with pleasure, and will have no trouble remembering.